 What this means for your 2018 recruiting process

-Although the changes were initially announced to take effect on 1 January 2018, the Swiss Federal Council hasn’t yet decided on the definite framework conditions (see below).
-It looks as though the new rules will likely be enforced by mid-2018.
+Although the changes were initially announced to take effect on 1 January 2018, the Swiss Federal Council has decided in December 2017 to enforce the new rules by 1 July 2018.

 When it is enforced, failing to comply with the duty to notify the authorities of a reportable job vacancy may lead to a fine of up to CHF 40,000 per case.
 So it’s simple: You’d better comply.

 Taking the broad and uncertain scope of affected professions into account, this basically means that you may must choose between the following two options with regard to all vacancies that could potentially fall under one of the categories listed:

 - Option A: Assess on an individual-case basis whether a vacancy is a fit to one of the listed professional titles; or

 - Option B: Notify the RAV as a default step in your recruiting process.
 This applies, at least under the assumption, that the authorities have not elaborated an approach in practice yet.